-Do I need to offer heavyweight down comforters to provide real warmth?
+Do I need a heavyweight down comforter to provide warmth?

-No. As the world’s most efficient insulator, down will moderate your body’s warmth even with smaller amounts.
-Both fill weight, as well as fill quality (fill power, specie, etc.) affect the insulating value of a down product.
+As the world’s most efficient insulator, down will moderate your body’s warmth even with smaller amounts.
+Both fill weight, as well as fill quality affect the insulating value of a down product.